fightforthefuture/old.fightforthefuture.org/site/_petitions/2016/pokemon-go-privacy.md

 search_title: Pokémon GO is a Privacy Nightmare
 petition_title: Tell Niantic
 petition_copy: >-
-  Personal details of Pokémon GO players that are not essential for gameplay should only be collected if players opt in.
+  Personal details that are not essential for gameplay should only be collected if players choose to allow it.
 Change your privacy policy to protect the millions of children and other individuals who want to play Pokémon GO without sacrificing their privacy or safety.
 twittertext: If you play Pokémon GO take this one step to protect your privacy.
 social_title: Pokémon GO is a Privacy Nightmare
 social_description: >-